 I remember one lady who was always preoccupied with her blood glucose readings.
 During one visit, I told her to stop checking her blood glucose.
 Two months later, her diabetes was under better control, as evidenced by her blood test report from the laboratory.
 She was completely amazed.

-These examples clearly demonstrate the negative impact of stress on diabetes.
+These examples clearly demonstrate the harmful effect of stress on diabetes.

 Stress Causes Chronic Diarrhea (IBS) and Constipation